HaryKali/ABird/README.md

 ## Regarding:

-A major assignment in ouc software engineering, based on MobileNet.
-If you have any questions, please raise an issue or pull<br>
+A major assignment in ouc software engineering